greydevv/mango-compiler/README.md

 - [Development Progress](#development-progress)

 ### Introduction
-This repository houses the compiler for Mango, a staticall-typed general purpose programming language.
+This repository houses the compiler for Mango, a statically-typed general purpose programming language.

 Mango is a programming language inspired by the likes of [Python](https://www.python.org/), [Swift](https://developer.apple.com/swift/),